mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ###### 5:18

 But in Fukanzazengi, dullness and distraction mentioned by Dogen are meant to exemplify all kinds of delusions.
-So, if you do shikantaza, not only dullness and distraction, all kinds of delusions drop off, from the first.
+So, if you do shikantaza, not only dullness and distraction, all kinds of delusions drop off from the first.
 This is shikantaza.

 ###### 6:00